cmacdonald/hypencoder-paper/README.md

 # Hypencoder
 Official Repository for "Hypencoder: Hypernetworks for Information Retrieval".

-🚨 This repo is currently a work-in-progress 🚨
+This repo is still a work-in-progress, but all the core code, data, and models are now available.
+This means you can train your own Hypencoder, use a pre-trained Hypencoder off-the-shelf, and reproduce the major results from the paper exactly.

 Todos:
-- [x] Publish core modeling code.
-- [x] Publish inference, retrieval, and evaluation code.
-- [x] Confirm that inference, retrieval, and evaluation code work correctly.
-- [x] Upload Hypencoder checkpoints.
-- [x] Write instillation and quick start guides.
-- [x] Write replication commands for in-domain and out-of-domain results.
-- [ ] Add training files and configs used for training.
+- [ ] Check training code works as expected
-- [ ] Upload all training data.
+- [ ] Check approximate retrieval code works as expected
 - [ ] Upload BE-Base checkpoint.
 - [ ] Add retrieval functionality for bi-encoders.
-- [ ] Add additional files used for harder retrieval tasks.
-- [ ] Add run files for all evaluation datasets.
-- [ ] Add code for approximate search.
-- [ ] Upload passage embeddings for MSMARCO.

 ![main_image](./imgs/main_figure.jpg)